-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Photo:

-In 2015, the hip-hop star and Kanye West disciple welcomed his first kid, a daughter named Kensli with his girlfriend.
+In 2015, the hip-hop star and Kanye West disciple welcomed his first kid, a daughter named Kensli with his girlfriend, Kirsten Corley.

 Photo: